3mdeb/conferences/unveiling-openbmc.md

 ???

-From spec:
+* SPDM stands for Security Protocol and Data Model

-SPDM is designed to be an effective interface and data model that enables efficient access to low-level security capabilities and operations
+* It is desined to provide efficient access to low-level security capabilities and operations
+* It is also used to establish trust between onboard components
+* Thanks to that, you can establish encrypted/authenticated communication channels
+* The SPDM intended to be used by other DMTF-defined mechanisms.
+Specifically, the PLDM can use SPDM on top to make sure that the data being send on the board (for example sensors data) are trustworthy and communication is encrypted

 The Security Protocol and Data Model (SPDM) Specification defines messages, data objects, and sequences for performing message exchanges between devices